 However, since messages of support rarely show the true power dynamics so obviously, you need to answer with more tact.

 Power-Frames Against Condescending Sympathy

 How to answer to all the condescension we’ve just described?

 How can a black person answer, without being aggressive, while also defending his individuality and his personal power?

 White person: (chest out, with the pride of the self-appointed savior) You have all my support.
 I stand with you!

 Black person: Thanks.
-But like “you” who, and… For what? (a simple question that will dismantle his whole self-righteous frame)
+But… “You” who, and… Support for what? (a simple question that will dismantle his whole self-righteous frame)

 White person: For the racism man.
 That’s disgusting that you guys must go through that so often.
 I can’t imagine what it’s like

 Black person: Thank you, I appreciate your friendliness (don’t call it “support”).